Skip to main content

 Complete Thesis Work

-Focus Week: The Most Exciting Week
+BFA Thesis Week: The Most Exciting Week

-During Focus Week, the 14th week of each semester, we suspend classes and the entire PNCA community—students, faculty, and staff—comes together to support seniors as they present their Thesis Proposals and Projects.
+During BFA Thesis Week, the 14th week of each semester, we suspend classes and the entire PNCA community—students, faculty, and staff—comes together to support seniors as they present their Thesis Proposals and Projects.
 In between thesis presentations, the school gathers in the Commons for a communal lunch which might be accompanied by student presentations, special performances, guest lectures, film screenings and more.

 Learning Outcomes